taeg811/education/README.md

-# See README in task folder
+# README in task folder